Crossbow-js/crossbow-sites/test/fixtures/docs/layouts.md

 ```
 **Pro tip:** See those three lines `---`, this is called *front matter* and it's how you
 can set configuration for each page.
 Running Crossbow with those two files from above would
-result now would result in the content from index being placed into `posts.html` which in
+result in the content from index being placed into `posts.html` which in
 turn is placed into `parent.html`